 Arbor ObGyn uses ultrasound guidance at almost every IUD placement to identify the size, shape, and angle of your uterus.
 This allows a safer placement procedure to reduce the risk of uterine perforation or suboptimal placement.
-Ultrasound guidance may not be a covered benefit of your insurance at either the time of placement.
+Ultrasound is sometimes used at the follow-up appointment as well to check the IUD.
+Ultrasound guidance may require a co-insurance payment at either the time of placement or follow-up.
 Please check with your insurance carrier if you would like to know your obligated costs.

 There is usually no separate office visit charge in addition to the charge for the IUD placement.
 Your 4-8 week follow-up visit is considered an office visit however, and will require your standard co-pay as determined by your insurance carrier.

 We can both remove and replace an IUD at a single appointment.
 We can remove (only) an IUD at an annual wellness appointment.
 However, be aware that insurance carriers will not pay for insertion of a new IUD at the time of your annual gynecologic wellness appointment.

 Schedule an Appointment for Placement of the IUD

 Before we call you, please review the preparation information below so that your appointment can be appropriately timed with regards to your menstrual cycle.
 Once you also have reviewed your insurance benefits Patient Portal message, simply REPLY to the message indicating your desire for the IUD placement.
 Please list some dates & times that would work for placement.
 Please reply with a good phone number and time to reach you so that we can call you to schedule the placement.

 Carefully review the information below so that your IUD placement appointment is correctly scheduled, and so that Arbor ObGyn will not cancel your procedure when you arrive.